 As GDP is modeled as an identity (sum of aggregate demand components), growth predictions may lose accuracy as they absorb the forecast errors of the components.
-Yet mean absolute errors of 0.67 and 0.87 of a percentage point, respectively, for static and dynamic quarter-ahead GDP growth projections, appear to be within an acceptable range.
+Yet MAEs of 0.67 and 0.87 of a percentage point, respectively, for static and dynamic quarter-ahead GDP growth projections appear to be within an acceptable range.